 ``Do you?`` I whispered, burying my head in her shoulder.
 She had her arms around me and slowly guided me to her bed.
 I sat on her lap and she cradled me, ``No sweetie, I love you so much, sometimes a little too much.``

 I understood what she meant by that, my parents had a way of spoiling us when they worry that they don't do enough, especially my father, who often questioned if he should've brought his children to a place as dangerous as Congo.
 As all parents, they just want the best for their children.

 ``I just want my old friends back..`` I told her.
-I explained what happened with the children and how they poked me and made fun.
+I explained what had happened with the children and how they poked me and took turns swinging at me with a branch.
 Then I told her how badly I wanted to go back home to Russia.

 ``… What about Efesiya then?
 Isn't she your friend?
 If you went back to Russia I think she'd feel pretty sad…you've done so much for her, and you've done a lot for the other children, even those that just want your things, you still give them what you could.
 God has called you to love them and show how much He shines through you with His care and understanding.
 Jesus was made fun off too, he was whipped and pushed, and yet He forgave them, and loved them just the same.
 Even after they nailed Him to the cross, He said- Father, forgive them. `` She looked lovingly at me and I could see it in her eyes and in her voice, how much she loved the Lord, how much she loved me… and yes, and even those children that had hurt me.

 I understood then, that I had to forgive them, because God loved them so much and I knew, I could love them too.
 Jesus' love was in me and He could help make the pain go away by allowing me to forgive what they had done.
 I thought I could never understand how children could be so cruel, but the Lord gave me understanding, so after my mother and I prayed, it became evident that I shouldn't have said the things I did, saying how much I hated them.
 So I asked to be forgiven.